France National 04/12 17:30 29 [11] Chateauroux v Le Mans [6] W 1-2

 The club were in 19th place in Ligue 2 when the season was terminated early due to the COVID-19 pandemic.
 Despite the club supporting an LFP proposal which would have seen Ligue 2 operate temporarily with 22 clubs, meaning they would stay in the division, the FFF ruled on 27 May 2020 that they were to be relegated to Championnat National.

-Le Mans Football Club, commonly known as Le Mans, is a professional soccer team based in the city of Le Mans, France.
-The team was founded in 1985 and currently plays in the Championnat National, the third tier of French football.
+Le Mans Football Club, commonly known as Le Mans, is a professional soccer team based in Le Mans, France.
+The team was founded in 1900 and has a rich history in French football.

-The team plays their home matches at the MMArena, a modern stadium with a capacity of over 25,000 spectators.
-The team's colors are yellow and blue, and their mascot is a lion named Jules.
+Le Mans has a strong fan base and plays their home matches at the Stade Léon-Bollée, which has a capacity of over 25,000 spectators.
+The team's colors are yellow and blue, and they are known for their attacking style of play.